Suspect in Denver's East High School shooting is dead, authorities confirm

 Spring break begins the following Monday.
 When students return, two armed officers will remain stationed at the school until the end of the year, as staff and the school board consider the next steps to improve security, Marrero said.

-In 2020, Denver's public school system decided to remove its in-school Denver Police Department officers, which had monitored the school campuses, out of concerns for the treatment of young students of color, according to Denverite.
+In 2020, Denver's public school system decided to remove its armed school resource officers, which had monitored the school campuses, out of concerns for the treatment of young students of color, according to Denverite.

 Wednesday's shooting marked the third incidence of an active-shooter threat surrounding the school since the start of the academic year.